BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/Icons.md

 title: Icons
 description: [sandbox] Information relating to Icons
 published: true
-date: 2024-11-10T16:44:15.437Z
+date: 2024-11-10T16:47:55.585Z
 tags: test, wip, ico
 editor: markdown
 dateCreated: 2024-11-10T07:48:57.175Z
 ---

-# Icons

 # How to unpack icons

-# Icon Reference
+# Where to find unpacked icons

 > The default folder paths after unpacking the icons relative to where you keep the Multitool: ```Multitool\UnpackedData\Game\Public\Game\GUI\Assets```

-The headers below represent the individual folders and subfolders where you can find the icons:
+Below represent the individual folders and subfolders where you can find specific:

 ## AbilityIcons
 ## ActionResources_c